BSO

 Saturday, June 4, 2011

-All was calm reflection when I crossed the mighty Conneticut today at dawn.
+All was calm reflection when I crossed the mighty Connecticut today at dawn.

 At least the damage was natural, rather than political.
-Nothing in nature ever devastated the South End like the idiotic decision to build the highway on the Springfield side of the river - where it wiped out a huge section of the neighborhood, destroyed the Barney Estate and isolated the city from the riverfront - instead of building it on the other side, where there was mostly just woods.
+Nothing in nature ever devastated the South End like the idiotic decision to build the highway on the Springfield side of the river - where it wiped out a huge section of the neighborhood, destroyed the Barney Estate and isolated the city from the riverfront.
+This was done instead of building the highway on the other side of the river, where there was mostly just woods.
 But then the politicians and their friends would not have been able to make a lot of money on the dirty real estate deals surrounding the land takings for the road.

 I was in Amherst during the storm, where the sky got really dark and it poured rain like crazy, but we never saw the heavy winds up here like they did in the South Valley.
 In fact before the storm it was an unusually warm spring day, as evidenced by this thermometer on the Greenfield Savings Bank.

-I was in Greenfield with my friend Damon who was doing his patriotic duty by paying his parking fine at the Franklin County Courthouse.
+I was in Greenfield with my friend Damon who was doing his civic duty by paying his parking fine at the Franklin County Courthouse.

 Only it turns out you don't pay parking fines at the courthouse, instead you have to go to City Hall.
 Inside is this wall painting of the pilgrims discovering Greenfield.